 The address can help you add credibility to both your business and website.
 It showcases that you have registered offices and that your business exists outside of the digital world.
 It will also benefit your SEO efforts.
 Many people search for shops and products by location.
 Adding addresses will help you appear in their searches.

 Testimonials will help you build trust with your customers and capture more sales.
 More than 90% of consumers report that they trust non-paid recommendations more than ads.
 Testimonials will put your prospects at ease and serve as a sort of a green light for them to continue shopping on your online store.
+Collect your testimonials with the free version of our software.

 4. Employee profiles